 Windproof or waterproof

 If the threat of wet weather is a constant, look for something made of neoprene.
-It does well to keep water out for a while, and when moisture inevitably finds its way in, acts like a wetsuit and keeps you warm.
+It does well to keep water out for a while, and when moisture inevitably finds its way in, acts like a wetsuit and keeps your feet warm.

 Windproof shoe covers will have an internal membrane and are ideal for taking the bite out of cold winds.
-Booties with waterproof membranes are available too, but their neoprene cousins are usually a bit warmer.
+Booties with waterproof membranes are available too, but water has a habit of getting in anyway, and their neoprene cousins are usually a bit warmer.

 Waterproof isn’t totally waterproof

-Even if you have the best waterproof shoe covers on the market, your feet are still going to get wet in the rain.
+Even if you have the best cycling overshoes on the market, your feet are still going to get wet in heavy rain.
 Water is a sneaky devil and will make its way in through the upper cuff and the cleat and heel openings in the bottom.

 The thicker the shoe cover, the warmer it's going to be, but one thing to keep in mind is how much of the bottom of your shoe it covers.
 Carbon is a terrible insulator which, combined with the metal cleat screws, can radiate cold into your feet and lead to discomfort.
 Unfortunately, there needs to be holes in the bottom of your cycling overshoes to accommodate the cleat and heel pad, but in most cases, the more of the sole that is covered, the warmer you will be.